 We went on a Thursday, meeting at the Mall of New Hampshire and taking Brannen's car.
 On the drive Brannen shared his memories as a Hampton Beach survivor.
 One was getting pinkeye from the Silent Scope machine at the arcade.
 Another was his friend who buys drugs everywhere refusing to buy them at Hampton because he thought it was too shady.
 We hit Seabrook and passed its power plant, which I said looked like a giant boob.
 Actually it looks more like an oblong Death Star, but I was getting sexed up for the beach.

 As bad as it looks.

+We parked in a lot a few blocks from the shore.
 As we approached the beach I felt nervous, partially because of the acid (we'd already taken it in the car) but mostly because of Hampton itself, which looks like a collusion of The Crow and Unreal Tournament.
 Every building is nailed together from driftwood and lacquered with neon paint.
 The air smells like ozone and seared flesh, like an explosion on a bumper car ride.
 Everyone has a tan; most people have two or three, applying bronzer like Goths slapping on pancake makeup.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.